 While retail consolidation helps meet standards and stay compliant with the basic retailer requirements, it also provides many substantial benefits.

-Consolidating shipments can help increase delivery speed, and, therefore, improve on-time shipment performance.
-Delivery time is eliminated because of the defined schedule and combination of freight.
+Consolidating shipments can help increase delivery speed and, therefore, improve on-time shipment performance.
+This also reduces delivery time because of the defined schedule and combination of freight.
 A consistent delivery schedule eventually brings an overall improvement to the entire supply chain cycle.

 Consolidating your inbound freight is a huge opportunity for cost savings.
 Firstly, the compliance program significantly improves shipment performance, which mitigates the risks of delays, lost sales, and all the costs connected to these disruptions.
-Also, consolidation eliminates transportation spends since multiple LTL shipments or low volume truckload freight is combined and moved in one lane.
+Also, consolidation eliminates transportation spending since multiple LTL shipments or low-volume truckload freight moves in one lane.

 Generally, utilizing a retail consolidation program improves connectivity and visibility throughout the supply chain.
-More transparent and integrated communication between vendors, suppliers, shippers, and consignees can cooperate more efficiently, and make supply chain performance better.
-This also reduces stock and inventory issues and eliminated delayed deliveries as well.
+More transparent and integrated communication between vendors, suppliers, shippers, and consignees can cooperate more efficiently and improve supply chain performance.
+This also reduces stock and inventory issues and eliminates delayed deliveries as well.